typora/support.typora.io/_posts/2021-11-21-activation.md

 * Outline
 {:toc}

-# Basic

-## Pre-conditions and Important Notes
+# Pre-conditions and Important Notes

 To activate Typora, you will need to [purchase a license](https://store.typora.io/) first.
 After your purchase a license code will be sent to your email address, which you can use to activate Typora.

+Please note that Typora allow you to **use one email to purchase Typora while activated it another email address**.
+Once you have used a license code, you will need to use the **same email address** for future activations, so please make sure that you have entered a valid email address.

 Activation **requires internet connection**, so you will need access to [store.typora.io](https://store.typora.io) to proceed with activation.

-Once you have used a license code, you will need to use the **same email address** for future activations, so please make sure that you have entered a valid email address.

 Activating Typora activates your account's copy of Typora on your current machine.
 If you switch to other accounts or other devices, you will need to activate Typora for those new accounts or devices.
 One license code can be used to activate a maximum of 3 devices at a time, and different accounts and operating systems on one machine are considered separate devices.

-## Register / Activate Typora
+# Register / Activate Typora

 You can activate Typora in the `License Panel`.
 On macOS, you can open the `License Panel` from the menu bar: `Typora` → `My license…`.
 On Windows / Linux, you can open the `License panel` from the menu bar: `Help` → `My license…`.